Can You Weld Gold? (Everything You Need to Know)

 Micro TIG welds work by reducing the current to 5-300 amps.
 This low current gives you more precise welds with minimal thermal damage.

-Welders like to use micro TIG to weld tiny spots (about 0.25 mm) on thin gold for that reason.
+Welders like to use micro TIG to weld tiny spots (about 0.25 mm) on thin gold.

 No Spatter